satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and their silence would not be mistaken for tacit approval.
 This will lessen burden\ :sup:``[d] <#cmnt4>`_`\  placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.
+This would also expose which portions of an article were not reviewed.

-In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of participation in a review where anyone could be a reviewer, there are at least three types of alternatives available.
+In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\ , of an overwhelming amount of participation in a review where anyone could be a reviewer, or of a lack of consensus across reviewers, there are at least three types of alternatives available.
 One would be to assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
 A second would be to restrict the number of reviewers to those solicited from a pool of experts.
 This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
 A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.
 At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.

 Relevance of code review systems